-Working as an Uber driver is a great way to be your own boss, but there are tax implications drivers need to understand.
-Read on to ensure you’re not hit with any nasty surprises come tax time there are no surprises.
+Working as an Uber driver is a great way to be your own boss, but there are a few tax implications drivers need to understand.
+Read on to ensure you’re not hit with any nasty surprises come tax time.

 Goods and Services Tax (GST)

-Uber (and other ride-sharing drivers) will need to collect the GST on fees paid by passengers to the driver.
-That is, you provide the ride and the passenger pays you for the ride.
-Fees includes Split Fare Fees, Airport Fees, City Fees, Booking Fees and Referral Fees.
+Ride-share drivers need to collect GST on the money passengers pay for their rides.
+This includes Split Fare Fees, Airport Fees, City Fees, Booking Fees, and Referral Fees.

-Uber is considered as a service that you use to source passengers and is a business expense.
-As such, drivers need to pay GST on the fees Uber charge to supply passengers.
+Uber is considered a service that you use to source passengers, making it a business expense.
+As such, you’ll need to pay GST on the fees Uber charge to supply passengers.

-In order to claim back GST credits (or costs on your business that incurred GST), you will need to apply for an Australian Business Number (ABN) and be registered to collect GST.
+In order to claim GST credits, you will need to apply for an Australian Business Number (ABN) and register to collect GST.

-BAS forms will be lodged monthly or quarterly as there is no annual option for share-drivers.
-When BAS forms are lodged, the income stated should only be on the business proportion of your earnings.
+You’ll have to lodge your BAS forms monthly or quarterly as there is no annual option for rideshare drivers.
+When you lodge your BAS forms, the income stated should only cover the business proportion of your earnings.
 Remember to keep clear and accurate records of all expenses for at least five years.

-Any claims lodged on a BAS form or as part of an annual income tax return should only include the business related portion of your income.
+When you lodge claims on your BAS forms or as part of an annual income tax return, they should only include the business related portion of your income.
 You cannot claim personal costs.
 However, there are plenty of Uber driver tax deductions you can claim, including:

-- The cost of becoming an Uber driver, including medical check and Uber fees
+- The cost of becoming an Uber driver, including medical checks and Uber fees

 - Water and mints for passengers